keptn/keptn.github.io/content/docs/1.0.x/install/upgrade/index.md

 ## Upgrade the Execution plane

-When you upgrade the Keptn control plane, you should check the documentation for any services that you are using to see if the version you are using is compatible with the new Keptn control plane version you installed or if a new version of the service is available and to see if the service documents special upgrade instructions.
+Before upgrading the Keptn execution plane, you should check the documentation for any services that you are using to ensure that the version you are using is compatible with the new Keptn control plane version you installed.
+You may find that a new version of the service is available and the documentation may include special upgrade instructions.

 For most services, the upgrade procedure is similar to the procedure used to upgrade the Keptn control plane: